Why focus on child safety?

 PROTECT: Identifying and responding to all forms of abuse

-A new cross-sectoral protocol and associated documents for identifying and reporting child abuse have been developed:
+The cross-sectoral protocol and associated documents for identifying and reporting child abuse:

 - Reducing or removing risks of child abuse